Linux File Hierarchy

 6. /opt :

-• These are extra software programs that you don't necessarily need, but you might want to install for specific tasks or preferences.
+• These are additional software applications that you may or may not need, but that you may like to install for particular uses or purposes.

 7. /lib :

-• This directory holds important libraries that are necessary for the proper functioning of programs located in /bin/ and /sbin/.
+• This directory contains libraries that are essential to running programs from /bin/ and /sbin/.

 • Library filenames typically start with "ld*" or "lib*.so.*".